dominickfau/WireLabelGenerator/README.md

 ## Installation

 Download the latest version of the application from [GitHub](https://github.com/dominickfau/WireLabelGenerator/releases).
 Extract the contents of the zip file and run the `Wire Label Generator.exe` file.
+This application does require the `DYMO Label v.8` application to be installed on the computer.
+The application will prompt the user to install the application if it is not found.

 ## Settings and Configuration